Vic Polizos: Life and career

-Polizos guest-starred in numerous television programs including Married... with Children, Seinfeld, The Larry Sanders Show, Roseanne, The X-Files, Walker, Texas Ranger, Hill Street Blues, Malcolm in the Middle, NYPD Blue, Desperate Housewives, Family Ties, Modern Family, Mad About You, CSI: Crime Scene Investigation, The Practice, Grace Under Fire and The A-Team.
-He also appeared on commercials.
-In 2007, Polizos appeared in the film Randy and the Mob, in which he auditioned for the starring role of "Randy Pearson", though he had not noticed that the film would be shot in Atlanta, Georgia.
-Polizos is still continuing his acting career, mainly appearing in film and television.
+In 1979, Polizos starred in the Broadway play Whoopee!, playing Mort.
+The next year, he was offered the role of Billy Baylock in the film Brubaker.
+He moved to Los Angeles, California after he borrowed money from his father, earning acting roles, and in 1985, he appeared in the television pilot Condor.
+He played the recurring roles of Detective Frank Richmond in Boston Legal, Joe Thomopolous in Who's the Boss and Shep Cale in Jericho.
+He guest-starred in numerous television programs including Married... with Children, Seinfeld, The Larry Sanders Show, Roseanne, The X-Files, Walker, Texas Ranger, Hill Street Blues, Malcolm in the Middle, NYPD Blue, Desperate Housewives, Family Ties, Modern Family, Mad About You, CSI: Crime Scene Investigation, The Practice, Grace Under Fire and The A-Team.

+In 2007, Polizos appeared in the film Randy and the Mob, and auditioned for the starring role of Randy Pearson, but had not noticed that the film would be shot in Atlanta, Georgia.